datumU/CSULB_Intro_R/README.md

 ### Step 2: Download and install RStudio
 RStudio is a set of integrated tools designed to help you be more productive with R. Also, it is far more user-friendly than base R. You will be doing essentially all of your programming in RStudio.
 To download RStudio, visit the [download page](https://www.rstudio.com/products/rstudio/download/), scroll down to "Installers for Supported Platforms," and click on the appropriate installer for your platform.
 Finally, open the downloaded file and follow the instructions.

-### Step 3: Join the Slack chatroom
-We have a chatroom set up at [CSULB-intro-R.slack.com](ADD LINK) for you to have discussions and ask/answer questions that may arise throughout the day.

 # Authors
 Chris Galbraith (<galbraic@uci.edu>)